-Traditional education places great emphasis on how learners acquire and process knowledge, Values-based Education puts equal emphasis on personal development.
-It creates a positive values environment for learners and staff, creating an experience that helps everyone develop personal and interpersonal capacities in a number of ways:
+Traditional education places great emphasis on how learners acquire and process knowledge and skills.
+Values-based Education puts an equal emphasis on personal and social development.
+It creates a positive values leaning environment for learners and staff, creating an experience that helps everyone develop personal and interpersonal capacities in a number of ways:

 - Values Consciousness

-Teachers think more deeply about their teaching and the values that they model both in and outside of the classroom.
-Learners report how a values consciousness impact on their behaviour and actions, which become more altruistic.
+Helps teachers think more deeply about their teaching and are aware about the values that they model both in and outside of the classroom.
+Learners report how values consciousness impacts on their behaviour and actions, which become more altruistic.

 - Mental Wellness

 In thinking about and enacting values, learners develop self-worth, empathy and responsible personal behaviour.
 Evidence shows that Values Education has a very positive effect on students who are ‘at risk’, marginalised or disadvantaged.
 There is compelling evidence that wellbeing impacts are experienced by teachers, parents and families, and in classroom and across whole schools.